y0shih/zap-clientx/README.md

 Instructions are down below

-# There was a recent banwave and a lot of linux cheaters were hit.
-Be careful & never cheat on a main account
+**There was a recent banwave and a lot of accounts were hit.
+Be careful & never cheat on a main account, its not worth it**

+# Other Repositories:
+https://github.com/Gerosity/zap-client-Read-Only-   - A read memory only version

+https://github.com/Gerosity/Apex-Protection         - A protection guide, not fully tested but its not like its going to hurt using it

 # Features:
     Legitbot - Aimbot, RCS